 The Road Equipment Fund is used to purchase on-road equipment for the Public Works Department.
+These funds are generated through a .05 mill tax assessment.
 We are currently having trouble securing equipment due to shortages.
-Trucks are taking over a year, sometimes two years, to acquire.
+Trucks are taking over a year to acquire.